-Avocados fall into three categories: Guatemalan, Mexican and West Indian.
+Avocados fall into three categories: Guatemalan, Mexican, and West Indian.
 Each group is named after the region where the variety originated.
 Today, there are new hybrid varieties available that have been bred to be more disease resistant or more cold hardy.

 Avocado Plants for Zone 8

-Because of its cold tolerance, the Mexican avocado is classified as a subtropical tree.
+Due to its cold tolerance, the Mexican avocado is classified as a subtropical tree.
 There are several types of Mexican avocado plants more suitable for zone 8.

-- The Mexicola Grande is a Mexican type of avocado that can take colder temperatures without injury but it does like a dry climate.
+- The Mexicola Grande is a Mexican type of avocado that can take colder temperatures without injury, but it does like a dry climate.